rahat2134/RandomActivityAi/README.md

 ✨ Here's what you'll find in this project:

 - **Random Activity Generator**: Click a button to get a random activity suggestion!
-- **Customizable**: Add your own images or cartoons to make it uniquely yours.

 ## Project Structure

 - `src/`: Contains the source code.